NGcodeX/spiderdiplome/README.md

 - Provide detailed reports with recommendations for remediation and improvement.

 ### 4. Data Encryption and Backup Solutions (msqldump)
-- Implement encryption algorithms to protect sensitive data at rest and in transit.
+- Implement encrypt algorithms to protect sensitive data at rest and in transit.
 - Provide secure backup and recovery mechanisms to safeguard against data loss.